 What's the VW Amarok like?

 VW's first pickup is a mixture of simplicity and technology, combining an unsophisticated ladder frame chassis that features old-school leaf spring suspension at the rear with state-of-the-art anti-skid control and stability systems that help both on and off road.

-All versions come with ESC and four airbags as standard, and the Amarok was designed from the ground up to be one of the safest pickups in the segment.
-But it is also one of the older designs on sale now, so most rivals have caught up in this regard.
+All versions come with electronic stability control and four airbags as standard, and the Amarok was designed from the ground up to be one of the safest pickups in the segment.
+But it is also one of the older designs on sale now, so most rivals have caught up or surpassed it in this regard.